DanJSG/react-ts/src/hooks/README.md

-Put your custom React hooks in this directory
+# Hooks

-TODO delete this file
+Use this directory to store your custom React hooks.